haradakunihiko/react-confirm/README.md

 ## Useage
 1. create your dialog component.
-2. use `confirmable` to pass props that manage your dialog (optional)
+2. apply `confirmable` to your component (optional).
-3. create function by passing your confirmable component to `createConfirmation`
+3. create function with `createConfirmation` by passing your confirmable component.
 4. call it!

 ### create confirmable component